ThatMalluBoy/Rock-Paper-Scissors-SHOOT/README.md

 # Version 3.1: Colors!
 - I added colors to the game so it looks a little more appealing.
 Not much, but it is something!

-# Coming Soon (Version 3.2)
-- I am planning on adding music to the background of the game.
-I do not know if it will work but I have to check and see if it will work or not.

-Hope you like it!